-Additionally, as of June 30, 2024, the Company was contingently liable for \$40.9 million in letters of credit guaranteeing performance by the Company of certain obligations relating to the Centers.
-As of June 30, 2024, \$40.8 million of these letters of credit were secured by restricted cash.
+Additionally, as of September 30, 2024, the Company was contingently liable for \$41.1 million in letters of credit guaranteeing performance by the Company of certain obligations relating to the Centers.
+As of September 30, 2024, \$40.9 million of these letters of credit were secured by restricted cash.
+On October 30, 2024, \$35.0 million of these letters of credit secured by restricted cash was canceled and is no longer restricted cash.
 The Company does not believe that these letters of credit will result in a liability to the Company.

-The Company continues to actively address its near-term, non-recourse loan maturities, with five completed or in process transactions year-to-date in 2024 totaling approximately \$688.6 million, or approximately \$539.4 million at the Company's pro rata share.
-The Company has one remaining maturity in 2024 that is in the process of refinancing.
+The Company continues to actively address its near-term, non-recourse loan maturities, with eight completed transactions year-to-date in 2024 totaling approximately \$1.3 billion, or approximately \$1.1 billion at the Company's pro rata share.
 For additional information on the Company's financing transactions in the year ended 2023 through the date of this Quarterly Report on Form 10-Q, see "Financing Activities" in Management's Overview and Summary.

-Previously, the Company had a \$525 million revolving loan facility, which was scheduled to mature on April 14, 2024.
-On September 11, 2023, the Company and the Operating Partnership entered into an amended and restated credit agreement, which amended and restated their prior credit agreement, and provides for an aggregate \$650 million revolving loan facility that matures on February 1, 2027, with a one-year extension option.
-The revolving loan facility can be expanded up to \$950 million, subject to receipt of lender commitments and other conditions.
-Concurrently with the entry into the amended and restated credit agreement, the Company drew \$152 million of the amount available under the revolving loan facility and used the proceeds to repay in full amounts outstanding under its prior credit facility.
+Previously, the Company had a \$525.0 million revolving loan facility, which was scheduled to mature on April 14, 2024.
+On September 11, 2023, the Company and the Operating Partnership entered into an amended and restated credit agreement, which amended and restated their prior credit agreement, and provides for an aggregate \$650.0 million revolving loan facility that matures on February 1, 2027, with a one-year extension option.
+The revolving loan facility can be expanded up to \$950.0 million, subject to receipt of lender commitments and other conditions.
+Concurrently with the entry into the amended and restated credit agreement, the Company drew \$152.0 million of the amount available under the revolving loan facility and used the proceeds to repay in full amounts outstanding under its prior credit facility.
 All obligations under the credit facility are guaranteed unconditionally by the Company and are secured in the form of mortgages on certain wholly-owned assets and pledges of equity interests held by certain of the Company's subsidiaries.
 The new credit facility bears interest, at the Operating Partnership's option, at either the base rate (as defined in the credit agreement) or adjusted term SOFR (as defined in the credit agreement) plus, in both cases, an applicable margin.
 The applicable margin depends on the Company's overall leverage ratio and ranges from 1.00% to 2.50% over the selected index rate.
-As of June 30, 2024, the borrowing rate was SOFR plus a spread of 2.35%.
-As of June 30, 2024, borrowings under the credit facility were \$185.0 million less unamortized deferred finance costs of \$13.6 million for the revolving loan facility at a total effective interest rate of 8.40%.
-As of June 30, 2024, the Company's availability under the revolving loan facility for additional borrowings was \$464.9 million.
+As of September 30, 2024, the borrowing rate was SOFR plus a spread of 2.35%.
+As of September 30, 2024, there were no borrowings outstanding under the credit facility.
+Unamortized deferred finance costs were \$12.6 million as of September 30, 2024, which are netted against balances outstanding or as an asset when no borrowings are outstanding on the credit facility which was the case as of September 30, 2024.
+As of September 30, 2024, the Company's availability under the revolving loan facility for additional borrowings was \$649.8 million.

-Cash dividends and distributions for the six months ended June 30, 2024 were \$80.2 million (including distributions from consolidated joint ventures of \$1.1 million), which were funded by operations.
+Cash dividends and distributions for the nine months ended September 30, 2024 were \$120.1 million (including distributions from consolidated joint ventures of \$1.1 million), which were funded by operations.

-At June 30, 2024, the Company was in compliance with all applicable loan covenants under its agreements.
+At September 30, 2024, the Company was in compliance with all applicable loan covenants under its agreements.

-At June 30, 2024, the Company had cash and cash equivalents of \$70.7 million.
+At September 30, 2024, the Company had cash and cash equivalents of \$116.5 million.